 “Like last year, I highly enjoyed PlayNYC again this year.
 It was great seeing and playing new games, as well as games returning from last year.
 I’m looking forward to finding out more about the new games that were announced, I’m especially looking forward to finding out the mount and blade 2 release date.
 I remembered many of the devs, and they remembered me too.
 The change from Terminal 5 to the The Manhattan Center was fine, it’s a really nice place.
 I liked that the opera boxes were utilized for the unorthodox game setups, like some of the dancepad and VR games.

 While the venue was pleasant, the second floor had some spacing issues.
 There was not enough clearance between the screen setup and the next isle on the lower level.
 It was very difficult to walk through to see exhibits not directly next to an isle.
 One game in the middle of an isle was quite popular, which made queuing awkward as everyone waiting had to then stand in the way of another developer’s area, limiting people coming to their game.
-The density of the game exhibits also contributed to a heat issue; it was extremely hot amongst the second floor games when it was at peak population.
-I wonder if the top floor and basement could’ve gone to better use to reduce the concentration of games all in that small area.
+The density of the game exhibits also contributed to a heat issue; it was extremely hot amongst the second-floor games when it was at peak population.
+Next time, they could increase the air conditioner to improve the indoor ventilation or hire a local AC Repair company from nearby (probably one similar to Air Dreamy) for maintenance before the event.
+Moreover, I wonder if the top floor and basement could’ve gone to better use to reduce the concentration of games all in that small area.

 A minor thing: the PlayNYC program pdf I received still said Terminal 5 instead of Manhattan Center, in some spots (in “Prohibitions”, for example), which was a bit confusing when the map that was on the next page wasn’t Terminal 5 at all.